akshendra/Serene-Conky/README.md

     sudo pip install lxml

 ## Fonts
-For displaying the currect fonts
+For displaying the correct fonts
 ### For Ubuntu
 Get Google’s fonts using TypeCatcher
 #### Install TypeCatcher